 A hip fracture is a break in the thigh bone just below the hip joint.
 The hip joint consists of a ball at the top of the thigh bone and a rounded socket in the pelvis.
-Most hip fractures occur 1-2 inches below the ball portion of the hip in the neck of the thigh bone.
+Most hip fractures occur 1-2 inches below the ball portion of the hip.

 Copyright © Nucleus Medical Media, Inc.

 A hip fracture is caused by a trauma to the bone.
 Fractures in young people with healthy bones are cause by major trauma.
 Fractures in older adults or people with conditions that lead to weakened bones may be caused by minor trauma.

 Factors that increase the risk of fracture in people with healthy bones include: Motor vehicle accidents and other types of major traumaSporting activity that places excess stress on the hip—can lead to stress fractures (rare)